 Vegetarian, Pescetarian, Vegan, Flexatarian, or Carnivore!
-Many of us identity ourselves by what we chose to eat, or choose not to eat.
-Personally, I do not think there is a right or wrong way to identify yourself in this area of your wellness.
+Many of us identify ourselves by what we chose to eat.
+(Or choose not to eat!)
+Personally, I don’t think there is a right or wrong way to identify yourself in this area of your wellness.
 I believe that the best approach is one that is health conscious and stays true to you.

-A study published by the Archives of Internal Medicine reveals that the risk of dying at an early age with cancer or heart disease increases if you consume red meat.
+A study published in the Archives of Internal Medicine reveals that the risk of dying at an early age with cancer or heart disease increases if you consume red meat.

 Using data from two long-running studies of health professionals, researchers tracked the diets of more than 121,000 middle-aged men and women for up to 28 years.
 Roughly 20% of the participants died during that period.
 On average, each additional serving of red meat the participants ate per day was associated with a 13% higher risk of dying during the study.
 Processed red meat products — such as hot dogs, bacon, and salami — appeared to be even more dangerous: Each additional daily serving was associated with a 20% higher risk of dying.
 Based on these findings, the researchers estimate that substituting one daily serving of red meat with fish, poultry, nuts, legumes, whole grains, or low-fat dairy products would reduce the risk of dying in this stage of life by 7% to 19%.
 If everyone in the study had slashed their average red-meat intake to less than half a serving per day, the researchers say, 9% of deaths among men and 8% of deaths among women could have been prevented. -cnn.com